JZ407/JZ407/README.md

 - 👋 Hi, I’m @JZ407
 - 👀 I’m interested in multivariate data analysis in a variety of areas, particularly in experimental particle physics.
-- 🌱 I’m currently learning how to use pytorch to build MVA model based on stock data.

 <!---